Ensembl/ensembl-website-help-and-docs/decisions/videos.md

 * Add intros, either data intro or how to, depending on type of video
 * Extend out top bar so that it lasts the length of the video
 * Change label in intro and top bar

+## Subtitles

+* In YouTube enable Closed captioning.
+* Go into Closed captioning and *Duplicate and edit* the Automatic closed captioning.
+* Go through and fix any errors.